injms/yaled/readme.md

 This is a delay proxy, allowing you to test what happens when one or more assets load slowly.
 Useful for breaking things.

 ## Install
-Requires Node (tested on v8.6.0 and v20.17.0).
+Requires Node v23.

 Clone the repo, then `npm install` to get the dependencies.

-Then it's `node server.js` to run.
+Then it's `npm start` to run.

 ## Use
 Change a resource's URI to be proxied by Yaled: